deepthoughtblog/blog/content/article/what-indexes-to-create-on-table.md

   pointed [here](https://www.reaktor.com/blog/applications-age-like-fish-data-ages-like-wine/) is about [Last.fm](https://web.archive.org/web/20150401045306/http://www.last.fm/forum/21717/_/46047), who were not able to allow change of usernames despite ten years of feature requests.
-</span> In this article helps you understand the idea of database indexes from the fundamentals, so you
+</span> This article helps you understand the idea of database indexes from the fundamentals, so you
 can decide when to use one.

 ## What's an index?

-Let's assume you have table in your database similar to this:
+Let's assume you have a table in your database similar to this:

 ```sql
   CREATE TABLE blogpost (